- Insurance costs increased in 2024.

 How to Tell if Bike has 12V or 6V?

-If you aren’t sure about the type of battery your motorcycle uses, then there are ways to find it out.
+If you aren’t sure about the type of battery your motorcycle uses, then there are some easy ways to find it out.

-Classical bikes and some famous modern bikes have dedicated forums where motorcycles owners come together to share their thoughts.
-Your job is to enter a forum dedicated to your bike’s model and manufacturer.
+Most classic bikes and many modern bikes have dedicated forums where motorcycles owners come together to share their thoughts.

-You can ask relevant questions over there and ask about the battery your motorbike uses.
+You can ask relevant questions over there and ask about the battery the bike takes.